The Memphis short-term rental shakeout, live

 What the survivors have that the dead did not

-Death rate by amenity, against a market baseline of 25%.
+Death rate by amenity, against a market baseline of 9%.
 The pattern is one story told three ways: listings equipped for families and groups, with real outdoor investment and in-unit laundry, almost never die.
 The under-equipped, apartment-style profile does.
 The worst marker on the board is a lock on a bedroom door: that is the signature of a home rented out room by room, and rent-by-the-room listings almost always go dark.
 Amenities travel with investment and property type, so read these as markers, not magic.
+The full breakdown, amenity by amenity, is in the amenity survival study.

 Lowest death rates